Call now for addiction support(877) 648-4288

 Generally, inpatient rehab will begin with detox, where the body rids itself of external chemicals, although detox is often completed at a separate facility as well.
 This is one of the most difficult and dangerous parts of rehab.
 Once detox is complete, the patient will begin to participate in a number of therapeutic activities such as, yoga, biofeedback, chiropractic, massage therapy, self-love and reflecting, writing, and meditation, which help the patient understand their addiction and how to recover.
 Inpatient rehab additionally teaches other coping strategies that will minimize the risk of relapse.

 Rehabs are located across the country.
 Many patients believe that it is easiest and most beneficial to stay close to home.
-However, many treatment experts feel that traveling for rehab is actually more advantageous because it more fully separates the patient from their addiction.
+However, many medical providers feel that traveling for rehab is actually more advantageous because it more fully separates the patient from their addiction.

 Amenities vary tremendously, from white sandy beaches in Florida to working cattle ranches in Arizona.
 Patients who prefer specific activities or who find specific therapy modalities to be more effective would be advised to study different rehabs in order to make the best selection based on their likes and needs.